mongodb/docs/source/install.rst

 section in the "Agent Log" and "Pings" tabs.
 Once MMS has data, you can view and begin using the statistics.

+If the agent cannot collect information about a host for 24 hours, that host is deactivated in the MMS agent and console.
+Deactivated hosts must be manually reactivated from the MMS console if you wish to collect data from these hosts.

 .. _troubleshooting:

 Basic Troubleshooting